 After tires are collected, the majority are recycled into products by Western Rubber Products located in Delta with the remainder used for energy recovery.
 The products created are coloured landscaping mulch and crumb rubber.
 The crumb rubber is processed into new products such as playground surfaces, tiles, arena flooring and agricultural mats.
-With the Manufacturing Incentive Program and landscaping mulch product, TSBC is pleased to report that the volume of finished products made from BC rubber in BC continues to grow, expanding six-fold since 2009 with further growth anticipated in 2022.
+With the Manufacturing Incentive Program and landscaping mulch product, TSBC is pleased to report that the volume of finished products made from BC rubber in BC continues to grow, expanding six-fold since 2009 with further growth anticipated as the recycled rubber manufacturer, North West Rubber, expands its operation in Abbotsford.

-All scrap tires collected are recycled right here in BC due in part to the success and growth of the Delta recycler, Western Rubber Products, and the manufacturer North West Rubber located in Abbotsford.
+All scrap tires collected are recycled right here in BC due in part to the success and growth of the Delta recycler, Western Rubber Products, and the Abbotsford manufacturer, North West Rubber.
 Both companies have made significant investments in recent years to grow their capability, capacity and product lines and they continue to do so, strengthening their position in a competitive marketplace.